AlexisAuriac/Web-Security-CTF/README.md

 (see solve.py)

-Decode it from hex and xor it with key.
+Decode it from hex and xor it with the key.

 website flag: ```hard_to_crack_i_guess_lol!!!!```

 challenge flag: ```BFS{1_L0v3_t0_x0r_tH1ng5_l1k3_@_p0nY!}```

 # b64js